 11.21.6.3.5 Capability Negotiation for EDCA based Ranging with the Format and Bandwidth Field set to 31-43

-A STA that supports first Path Beamforming Training shall set the First Path Beamforming Training Supported field of the Beamforming Capability subelement in the RSNXE (#3940) to 1.
+A STA that supports first Path Beamforming Training shall set the First Path Beamforming Training Supported field of the Beamforming Capability subelement in the EDMG Capabilities element (#3940) to 1.
 Otherwise it shall set the First Path Beamforming Training Supported field to 0.

-A STA that supports secure RTT measurement as described in 11.21.6.4.2.1.6 (Secure EDMG Measurement Exchange Protocol) shall set the Secure RTT Supported field of the Beamforming Capability subelement in the RSNXE (#3940) to 1.
+A STA that supports secure RTT measurement as described in 11.21.6.4.2.1.6 (Secure EDMG Measurement Exchange Protocol) shall set the Secure RTT Supported field in the RSNXE (#3940) to 1.
 Otherwise it shall set the Secure RTT Supported field to 0.
-A STA shall not set the Secure RTT Supported field of the Beamforming Capability subelement in the RSNXE to 1 if it has not also set the First Path Beamforming Training Supported field of the Beamforming Capability subelement in the RSNXE to 1.
+A STA shall not set the Secure RTT Supported field of the in the RSNXE to 1 if it has not also set the First Path Beamforming Training Supported field of the Beamforming Capability subelement in the RSNXE to 1.

-A STA that supports EDMG SC Ranging shall set the EDMG SC Ranging Supported field of the Beamforming Capability subelement in the RSNXE (#3940) to 1.
+A STA that supports EDMG SC Ranging shall set the EDMG SC Ranging Supported field of the Beamforming Capability subelement in the EDMG Capabilities element (#3940) to 1.
 Otherwise it shall set the EDMG SC Ranging Supported field to 0.
-A STA shall not set the Secure RTT Supported field if it has not also set to 1the First Path Beamformign Training Supported field of the Beamforming Capability subelement in the RSNXE (#3940).

-A STA that supports EDMG OFDM Ranging shall set the EDMG OFDM Ranging Supported field of the Beamforming Capability subelement in the RSNXE (#3940) to 1.
+A STA that supports EDMG OFDM Ranging shall set the EDMG OFDM Ranging Supported field of the Beamforming Capability subelement in the EDMG Capabilities element (#3940) to 1.
 Otherwise, it shall set the EDMG OFDM Ranging Supported field to 0.

 TGaz Editor: Renumber headings following 11.21.6.3.5 to reflect a new subclause 11.21.6.3.5.